Cathedral of the Immaculate Conception (Memphis, Tennessee): Architecture

 The cathedral is a Spanish Colonial Revival style structure.
 It is cruciform in shape, and measures 173 by 106 ft.
 The steel structure is covered with buff brick trimmed with Indiana limestone.
 The main facade features three round arch entrance portals, a rose window, and a stone cross on the central pediment.
 Two towers flank the main facade.
-They are capped with copper covered domes surmounted with a cross that reach to a height of 115 ft.
+They are capped with copper covered domes surmounted with a cross; the domes reach a height of 115 ft.
 There are two other rose windows, one in each transept.